|

-My paintings come straight out of my mind onto the canvas, and I paint fast.
-My oils take 30 minutes or less to do.
-I need to feel that energy pouring out of me through my veins down through my brushes to come alive on the canvas.
-If my oils take longer than 30 minutes then they usually become boring pretty scenes.
+My paintings come straight out of my mind onto the canvas, I need to feel that energy pouring out of me through my veins down through my brushes to come alive on the canvas.
 I have never liked pretty scenes, neither as a painter or as a photographer.
 It has to be dramatic, punchy, all in the moment.
+Many people tell me my work is too dark, that it would sell better if it was brighter like they have this wonderful advice they need to share with me as if I hadn't already thought of it.
+I paint dark moody scenes because I feel that is what I need to do!

 My childhood was largely spent here in West Cork during the Sixties.
 I absorbed the life and images became embedded in my mind.
 People like the sadly missed Dan Murphy, the harbour master, who cared for the boats.
 Each Winter he would tar my mother's boat to protect it against the elements.
 I well remember listening to him.
 One of the things he was once heard to say to the local fishermen was 'go after the fish before they die of old age'.
 Dan smoked a pipe and often soon after puffing it a few times he would tuck it away under the peak of his cap.
 I suppose as a child I wondered if his hair would ever catch fire!